gitjuba/javascript-roguelike/LOG.md

 I guess the general rule is this: To connect a node `n1` to its sibling `n2`, find the pair of rooms `(r1, r2)` such that `r1` is among the descendants of `n1` and `r2` among the descendants of `n2`, and the pair minimizes the distance between rooms in the branches rooted at `n1` and `n2`.
 This approach doesn't take any advantage of knowing the split axes though, but let's just implement it to get the BSP to a working state.

 Works.
 Yay. :+1: :smiling_face: And indeed, BSP gives a lot more "sprawling" dungeons, especially if the first split happens along the horizontal.

+I could change the RR map generator to connect rooms to their closest neighbors, so the dungeon feel would not be so different from BSP.
+The _corridor generation_ algorithm could in general be used to alter the feel.

+Another possible algorithm for generating this type of dungeons: Start by placing a room at random, pick a random point from the room and start a (non-overlapping) random walk: Pick a (cardinal) direction and number of squares to advance (from a given distribution), carve a corridor, then pick a new direction or place a room (probability of placing a room increases as the walk progresses).
+Try each room or corridor placement a parametrizable number of times, and if it fails, choose a new starting point for a new random walk (this could lead to dead-end corridors!).
+Starting points could include the existing corridors, to get branching corridors.

+**But**, before adding more map generation algorithms, let's do hall of fame!
+For this, keep track of player "score".
+Simplest thing that comes to mind: each kill is worth a number of points depending on the type of monster and the current dungeon level.

+For now use the dollar sign for player score.
+How to use some of the more exotic Codepage characters?
+I suppose I should be able to "type" those characters in VSCode...

+Having a (first local) HOF requires introducing game states, similarly as in my platformer project: All code written so far (all event handlers and canvas rendering logic) pertain to the main game state.
+In addition, we'll have (at least) a splash screen and a "You are dead" screen.

+Not sure if `GameState` has enough substance to be a whole class.
+Almost everything is in the main game loop,